-An indistinct or seasonal marsh or area of gradual transition from marsh to firm around, which is crossable.
+An indistinct or seasonal marsh or area of gradual transition from marsh to firm ground, which is crossable.
 The edge is generally indistinct and the vegetation similar to that of the surrounding ground.
 The symbol should be combined with vegetation symbols to show runnability and openness.
-Colour: blue.